GiovaniValdrighi/events-vis-tcc/README.md

 >
 > python -m flask run

 Then enter on the URL at your browser `http://127.0.0.1:5000/index`.
-If you want to run the evaluation tool, just change the line `cp app'to `cd synthetic`.
+If you want to run the evaluation tool, just change the line `cp app` to `cd synthetic`.